brigadecore/brigade/docs/content/topics/project-developers/secrets.md

 events.process();
 ```

-In this case, we retrieve the secret from the project, and we pass it into the
+In this case, we retrieve the secrets from the project, and we pass them into
-new Job as an environment variable.
+the Job as environment variables.
 When the job executes, it can access the
-`foo` secret value as `$FOO_SECRET`.
-In this trivial example, we echo the
+`dockerUser` and `dockerPassword` secret values via their corresponding
-secret value and confirm the expected character count via `wc`.
+environment variables.

 ## Image pull secrets for Worker and Jobs